edgexfoundry/edgex-docs/docs_src/examples/app-service-examples/camera-management/Ch-CameraManagement.md

 ## Additional Development

-> **Warning**: The following steps are only useful for developers who wish to make modifications to the code
+!!! warning
-> and the Web-UI.
+    The following steps are only useful for developers who wish to make modifications to the code and the Web-UI.

 #### Development and Testing of UI
 ##### 1. Build the production web-ui